zl-xiang/Aspen/README.md

 conda activate aspen
 ```

 The running environment is maintained using `pip` based on `Python 3.9.7`.
-To install, directing first to the source folder `aspen/src` then executing the following:
+To install, direct first to the source folder `aspen/src` then executing the following:

 ```
 pip install -r requirements.txt